-One of the worst parts of selling websites on flippa is constantly having to deal with trolls.
-There is a large and growing number of flippa members who never buy any websites, but like to spread false rumors and attack sellers for outragous accusations and claims.
+One of the worst parts of selling websites on Flippa is constantly having to deal with trolls.
+There is a large and growing number of Flippa members who never buy any websites, but like to spread false rumors and attack sellers for outrageous accusations and claims.
 I encounter this in almost every auction I run, unfortunately.

-I didn’t actually delete his comment, although i should have.
-They were deleted by flippa support, after some time.
+I didn’t actually delete his comment, although I should have.
+They were deleted by Flippa’s support, after some time.
 None of his claims are true of course, and it’s very easy to verify by checking whois and all the other data on sites.
 Which is quite strange as he must have realized that too.
 So it’s most likely that he has used his other username in order to try to spread some false rumors about the auction to try to get it cheaper.
-It’s actually a lot more common on flippa than you’d expect.
+It’s actually a lot more common on Flippa than you’d expect.

 Now, the funniest part: